ts-safeql/safeql/README.md

 ## Features

-- **⚡️ Automatic Type Inference & Validation** - SafeQL automatically infers the type of the query result based on the query itself.
+- #### ⚡️ Automatic Type Inference & Validation:
+  SafeQL automatically infers the type of the query result based on the query itself.

-- **🖖 Compatible With Popular SQL Libraries** - SafeQL works with any PostgreSQL client, including Prisma, Sequelize, pg, Postgres.js, and more.
+- #### 🖖 Compatible With Popular SQL Libraries:
+  SafeQL works with any PostgreSQL client, including Prisma, Sequelize, pg, Postgres.js, and more.

-- **🛠️ Easy To Use** - SafeQL was built in mind to be easy to use and integrate with your existing codebase.
+- #### 🛠️ Easy To Use
+  SafeQL was built in mind to be easy to use and integrate with your existing codebase.

-- **📦 Built with Monorepos & Microservices in mind** - SafeQL was built with monorepos and microservices in mind, and it's easy to use with multiple databases.
+- #### 📦 Built with Monorepos & Microservices in mind:
+  SafeQL was built with monorepos and microservices in mind, and it's easy to use with multiple databases.

 ## Install